 Jesus Taught with Stories

-Learn from this story of an unforgiving servant.
+1. An older child or adult tells the story of an unforgiving servant.
 Matthew 18:21-34.

 · Should we ever stop forgiving people?
 21-22.
 (Answer: We must always forgive.)

 · What did the master do for the servant who could not pay his debt?
 23-27

 · What did that servant do to another servant who owed him a little money?
 28-30